Apple outlines plan to make its AirTag trackers easier to find

 “AirTag was designed to help people locate their personal belongings, not to track people or another person’s property, and we condemn in the strongest possible terms any malicious use of our products,” the company said.

-These changes won’t manifest until Apple releases new updates for its iOS and iPadOS software, though the company would not confirm exactly when those updates will become available.
-That said, the improvements Apple plans to make will arrive in more than one wave — here’s how AirTags will change, and a rough idea of when it’ll happen.
+These changes won’t manifest until Apple releases new updates for its iOS and iPadOS software, and the company would not confirm exactly when those updates will become available.
+That said, the improvements Apple plans to make will arrive in more than one wave.
+Here’s how AirTags will change, and a rough idea of when it’ll happen.

 Quick fixes